airpair/unit-testing-angularjs-applications/post.md

 It's aimed at people who are already familiar with Angular but haven't gone deep into unit testing their applications.
 Although it should also be helpful for completely beginners.

+**TL;DR:** we can clone an [example](https://github.com/Puigcerber/angular-unit-testing/tree/master/example) project and check all these patterns running.

 ## Setting up Angular unit tests

 Before we start testing we need to install and configure several dependencies.
 For this we will be using the package manager [npm](https://www.npmjs.com/), although [Bower](http://bower.io/) can be used as well.